metikular/coupon-store/README.md

 # Coupon store

 A home for all your coupons and loyalty cards.
+Free to use at https://coupon.metikular.ch.
+Self-hostable and open-source (see below).

 ![Screenshots](doc/coupon-screenshots.png)